SpottedOwlet/PyBer_Analysis/README.md

 <h4>Preliminary Analysis From The Ride-sharing Summary Dataframe: </h4>

-The summary dataframe contains total and average metrics by ciy types.
+The summary dataframe contains total and average metrics by city types.
 It gives us clarity on the city-wise counts of total rides, total drivers, total fares and also averages of city-wise per ride fares and per driver fares.
-The observations from the summary dataframe are listed below:
+The observations from the summary dataframe are discussed in the result section below.

-- The number of rides are highest in urban areas and lowest in rural areas.
-The numbers for rides in suburban areas lie in the middle range of that of urban and rural areas.
-- The number of drivers also follow the same pattern seen for the number of rides, going from highest to lowest from urban to rural.
-- Total Fares, Average Fare Per Ride and Average Fare Per Driver, all follow the exactly opposite trend from the one observed in Total Rides and Total Drivers.
-All the fares go from highest to lowest from Rural to Urban areas, suburban being in the middle range.

-<h4>Conclusion:</h4>The data in the summary dataframe shows that the Fares are driven by the number of rides and drivers available in the city.
+<h4>Conclusion:</h4>The data in the summary dataframe shows that the fares, rides and drivers exhibit specific patterns.
 Fares show negative correlation with the two variables in consideration: rides and drivers.

 <h4> Total Weekly Fares Analysis For Each Type Of City: </h4>
 For this analysis, a new dataframe containing city-wise fares for each date is filtered out from previously merged dataframe pyber_data_df.
 This dataframe is further processed to create a pivot table.
-The city-wise fare data from Januray 01, 2019 to April 28, 2019 is captured in a new dataframe using pandas loc function and the date column which is also an index, is set to the date-time format.
-In the next step, weekly_pyber_fares_df captured the weekly sums for fares for each city type.
+The city-wise fare data from Januray 01, 2019 to April 28, 2019 is captured in a new dataframe using pandas loc function.
+Then the index containing the dates, is set to the date-time format, which is a pre-requisite for using resample function.
+In the next step, weekly_pyber_fares_df is used to capture the weekly sums for fares for each city type as shown below.

+<h4><p align=center>Total Weekly Fares By City Type</p></h4>
 <p align=center><kbd><img width="258" alt="weekly_fares" src="https://user-images.githubusercontent.com/90424752/142755181-2afca0c8-07dd-4ecd-8f0c-e0b50cee2f46.png"></kbd></p>

 <h4> Plotting The Multiline Graph </h4>